sohamsadhu/NotHealthy/README.md

 required.
 There are three smokers, initially all having a different single item for making a cigarette.
 Once a smoker, gets all the items for a cigarette, then s/he smokes and goes to sleep for a second.

-There is another program of matrix multiplication thrown in.
+There are two other programs of matrix multiplication and finding which numbers are prime given a bunch.
 It is an example to display how to use threads for parallelism.